Man working in front of a laptop with a pen and documents

 Let Us Guide You Forward

-Cherry Bekaert’s Insurance Industry Team has a wide range of resources and industry professionals to assist you when evaluating your bond portfolios to identify which securities are issuer credit obligations or asset-backed securities and determine if the financial instrument no longer qualifies as a bond and would instead be reported within Schedule BA.
+Cherry Bekaert’s Insurance team has a wide range of resources and industry professionals to assist you when evaluating your bond portfolios to identify which securities are issuer credit obligations or asset-backed securities and determine if the financial instrument no longer qualifies as a bond and would instead be reported within Schedule BA.

 The guidance is effective January 1, 2025, and reporting will be required in the first quarterly statement of 2025.
 Contact a Cherry Bekaert advisor today to help your insurance company prepare for this regulatory shift and assist with accurate reporting.